ephyrlove/filament_networks/README.md

 # filament_networks

+## /data
+This directory contains a lot of data and so is not in the git.
+Talk to me or Dr. Maroulas for access to the data.

 ## /fig
 This folder contains the output figures, mostly from R. These figures were used in ERL's dissertation and likely to be used in manuscript with supergroup.